H&R Block vs. TurboTax: Which Is Best for Your 2021 Tax Return?

 Both platforms are easy to use.
 For example, both let you upload a PDF of last year’s return so that you can import the information even if you used a different platform.
 And both prompt you for information needed to complete your forms to eliminate any guesswork on your part.

 TurboTax has a slight edge on H&R Block in that you can pull up a list of documents you need to do your return and view a topic list that shows exactly where you are in the process.
-And unlike H&R Block, which forces you to work through the sections in order — first income, then deductions and credits — TurboTax lets you move freely between sections.
+And unlike H&R Block, which forces you to work through certain sections before you can move on, TurboTax lets you move freely between sections.
 Skipping around comes in handy when, for example, you want to start working on deductions because you’ve not yet received all your income statements.

 The TurboTax website has an extensive knowledge base and an online community where users and TurboTax employees answer questions, but you’ll have to jump through hoops to talk with a live customer service representative.